Dinz-git/Project-Builder/README.md

   - Remove generated files
   - Remove downloaded dependencies

-## 🛠️How to Use
+## 🛠️ How to Use

 1. Run `prj.exe`
 2. Follow the prompts to configure your project
-3. Run the setup scripts to prepare the project (start with setup vendor)
+3. Run the setup scripts to prepare the project (start with `SetUp-Vendor`)

 ![Example Usage](Resources/Project-Builder.png)

-## 📦Requirements
+## 📦 Requirements

 - Git
 - Curl and Tar
 - C++ Compiler (MSVC or MinGW)

+## 🔮 What's Next

+- [ ] Refactor and split logic into modular files
+- [ ] Allow adding any library, not just Enet or Raylib
+- [ ] Add support for saving custom `premake5.lua` for external libraries
+- [ ] Add support for Linux (build scripts and environment)

+> ⚠️ This roadmap is subject to change.